JasonInd/ChatGPT-DiscordBot/README.md

 ## Features

-`/chat (message) [conversationID (optional)] [parentID (optional)]`
+`/chat (message) [conversationID (optional)] [parentID (optional)] [new_conversation (true/false optional)]`

 Talk to chatGPT and get a response.
-ConversationID and parentID are optional parameters that allow you to continue a conversation if you'd like.
+ConversationID and parentID are optional parameters that allow you to continue a previous conversation if you'd like, keep in mind you must have both to continue a previous conversation.
+New conversation can be allowed via setting the new_conversation option to True

 `/refresh` - Refresh your session token